alexkanavos/tic-tac-toe/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Create a new Pull Request

-Please make sure to update tests as appropriate.

 ## License